microsoft/maro/docs/source/scenarios/citi_bike.rst

 The resource holder in this scenario is the bike station.
 The number of epoches is varied based on selected strategy.
-Currently, we generate result with Greedy algorithm.
+Currently, we generate result with Greedy Policy.
 Only one epoch is included in result.
+Thus, inter-epoch view would not be displayed.

 Inter-epoch view
 ^^^^^^^^^^^^^^^^

 This part display cross-epoch summary information.
 User could select the Start Epoch and End Epoch, as well as Epoch Sampling Ratio.
-Since there is only one epoch, this part would be muted automatically.
+Since there is only one epoch, this part is hidden.

 Intra-epoch view
 ^^^^^^^^^^^^^^^^